alanmitchell/bmon-website/guide/sensors.md

-The primary LoRaWAN sensor manufacturers, [Elsys](https://www.elsys.se/en/){:target="_blank"} and [Dragino](https://dragino.com/products/lora-lorawan-end-node.html){:target="_blank"}, are covered throughout this section and in more detail in the section [Appendix- Configuring LoRaWAN Sensors](appx-config-lorawan#topofpage).
+The primary LoRaWAN sensor manufacturers, [Elsys](https://www.elsys.se/en/){:target="_blank"} and [Dragino](https://dragino.com/products/lora-lorawan-end-node.html){:target="_blank"}, are covered throughout this section and in more detail in the [Appendix - Configuring LoRaWAN Sensors](appx-config-lorawan) and [Appendix - Note on Various Sensor Applications](appx-sensor-applications).
 There are dozens of additional manufacturers that make compatible LoRaWAN sensors, but these two manufacturers cover building monitoring needs well.
 A comparison of these two brands is below.